 Table of Contents_

 On average, a new electric scooter should last around three to five years, though many models will last a good bit longer than even five years.
 We recommend regular maintenance to lengthen the lifespan of your e-scooter.
-Also here are some important electric scooter break-in tips that will ramp up your new one until it reaches maximum performance and efficiency.
+Also, here are some important electric scooter break-in tips that will ramp up your new one until it reaches maximum performance and efficiency.
+Additionally, though it may not be legally required, you can look into how to get insurance for your electric scooter to help save money if an accident happens.

 On average, a new electric scooter should last around three to five years, though many models will last a good bit longer than even five years.

 In most locations, you will not be able to simply throw out an old e-scooter with the trash.
-These are complex pieces of technology with a wide range of material and component types.
+These are complex pieces of technology with a wide range of materials and component types.
 Here are some general tips and guidelines to help you get rid of an old electric scooter.
-But just in case it’s malfunctioned, you may want to check the electric scooter push-key starter.
+But just in case it malfunctioned, you may want to check the electric scooter push-key starter.

 If the scooter is still functioning, it could be a good idea to sell it online.
 You can use Facebook Marketplace, Craigslist, eBay, or a number of additional online marketplaces.
 There are also scooter-related message boards and Facebook groups that will likely include people who may buy your used scooter.
 Be honest when listing the scooter, taking care to detail any issues that have arisen throughout its use.
 You should also be wary of scammers, particularly when dealing with Craigslist.